Jefferson leads Middle Tennessee against UAB after 31-point game | WTOP News

 Birmingham, Alabama; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Middle Tennessee visits the UAB Blazers after Josh Jefferson scored 31 points in Middle Tennessee’s 93-85 win against the Western Kentucky Hilltoppers.
+BOTTOM LINE: Middle Tennessee visits the UAB Blazers after Josh Jefferson scored 31 points in Middle Tennessee’s 93-85 victory over the Western Kentucky Hilltoppers.

-The Blazers have gone 12-0 at home.
-UAB is the top team in C-USA with 35.0 points in the paint led by Trey Jemison averaging 2.5.

-The Blazers and Blue Raiders meet Saturday for the first time in conference play this season.
+The Blazers are 12-0 on their home court.
+UAB has a 1-3 record in one-possession games.

-TOP PERFORMERS: Jordan Walker is scoring 18.3 points per game and averaging 2.8 rebounds for the Blazers.
-KJ Buffen is averaging 9.3 points and six rebounds over the last 10 games for UAB.
+TOP PERFORMERS: Jordan Walker is averaging 18.3 points and 4.5 assists for the Blazers.
+Quan Jackson is averaging 11.5 points and 2.5 steals over the last 10 games for UAB.

-Jefferson is shooting 42.5% and averaging 13.7 points for the Blue Raiders.
-Donovan Sims is averaging one made 3-pointers over the last 10 games for Middle Tennessee.
+Jefferson is scoring 13.7 points per game and averaging 2.8 rebounds for the Blue Raiders.
+Weston is averaging 8.2 points and 2.9 rebounds over the last 10 games for Middle Tennessee.

 LAST 10 GAMES: Blazers: 8-2, averaging 80.3 points, 34.7 rebounds, 12.0 assists, 8.2 steals and 3.7 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 67.3 points per game.